Prong4107/scalpel/docs/src/content/addons-java.md

     -   A script spoofing the Host header with a collaborator payload

         ```python
-        from pyscalpel import Request
-        from pyscalpel.burp_utils import ctx
+        from pyscalpel import Request, ctx

         # Spoof the Host header to a Burp collaborator payload to detect out-of-band interactions and HTTP SSRFs